In This Article

 If you're someone who's tried retinol before and given it up because of the irritation it caused, you might want to a try a formula like this one, which contains ceramides to prevent the irritation.
 “In terms of a ceramide with something active, I really like this one,” Levin says.
 “It’s a retinol, glycolic, peptide, and antioxidant all-in-one repair serum that has ceramides, which allows for tolerability alongside these really active, effective ingredients.”

-The synthetic ceramides in this Byrdie editor-approved formula are bioidentical to the ceramides that naturally exist in your skin.
-The combination of these with the cholesterol and fatty acids greatly improves the condition of the skin barrier and the appearance of your skin.
+According to the brand, the synthetic ceramides in this Byrdie editor-approved formula are bioidentical to the ceramides that naturally exist in your skin.
+The combination of these with the cholesterol and fatty acids promise to greatly improve the condition of the skin barrier and the appearance of your skin.